hexafluoride/ragnar/README.md

 In your command prompt, run `b2`.
 This will take a while.
 Have a coffee - when it's finished, proceed with step 2.

+**Note:** If you previously set the environment variable `BOOST_ROOT` from the command prompt.
+Make sure you restart the command prompt.

 ### 2. Building libtorrent
 Download and unpack libtorrent.
 For the example, I will assume libtorrent lives at `C:\Code\libtorrent-rasterbar-1.0.0`.
 Set the environment variable `LIBTORRENT` to this directory.